pingcap/docs/ticdc/ticdc-bidirectional-replication.md

 To solve the problem of replicable DDLs and non-replicable DDLs, TiDB introduces the following BDR roles:

 - `PRIMARY`: You can execute replicable DDLs, but not non-replicable DDLs.
-Replicable DDLs will be sent to the downstream by TiCDC.
+Replicable DDLs executed in a PRIMARY cluster will be replicated to the downstream by TiCDC.
 - `SECONDARY`: You cannot execute replicable DDLs or non-replicable DDLs.
 However, DDLs executed in a PRIMARY cluster can be replicated to a SECONDARY cluster by TiCDC.

 When no BDR role is set, you can execute any DDL.
 However, the changefeed in BDR mode does not replicate any DDL on that cluster.